Home

 Basic Honeysuckle Cultivation

-... you live.
-Lonicera caprifolium, L. periclymenum, L. japonica and L. fragrantissima are some of the most commonly cultivated specimens, but some cultivars are the result of so many interspecial hybridizations that determining the ... commonly cultivated species can stand having their seed stored dry at room temperature for 6 months to a year, or longer.
-A few species do not store well at all, and will ...
+... live.
+Lonicera caprifolium, L. periclymenum, L. japonica and L. fragrantissima are some of the most commonly cultivated specimens, but some cultivars are the result of so many interspecial hybridizations that determining ... of this varies from species to species, and even from cultivar to cultivar.
+Most commonly cultivated species do best when planted outdoors in the fall, or started indoors in the ...

 ethnobotany.yage.net